 (6) University of Northern British Colombia

-University of Northern British Colombia (UNBC), founded in 1990 is a public sector university is located in British Columbia.
+University of Northern British Colombia (UNBC) is one of the newly established Canadian universities, founded in 1990 is a public sector university is located in British Columbia.
 UNBC has a main campus located in Prince George and 4 regional campuses with 2 colleges – College of Science and Management, College of Arts, Social and Health Sciences.
 UNBC offers 17 certificate/diploma programs, 48 bachelor, 21 master, and 3 PhD level programs.

 (7) Brandon University